-\item High-performance and high-efficiency computing: Deep learning with large models takes computational resources.
-Parallel/cloud computing, model distillation and hybrid (combination of classic and deep learning) reconstruction methods can be synergistic to produce practical \ac{PCCT} methods.
+Deep learning with large models takes computational resources.
+Parallel/cloud computing, model distillation and hybrid (combination of classic and deep learning) reconstruction methods can be synergistic to develop practical \ac{PCCT} methods.
 Special hardware such as FPGAs \cite{cong2011high} could be adapted in \ac{PCCT} tasks for imaging speed and energy efficiency.